 Oriental Beauty Oolong is classed as a ‘beauty tea’, which is a highly unusual class of oolongs, affected by the presence of little green leaf hoppers that nibble the tea leaves during growth.
 The tea plants react to this attack by producing more polyphenols, which during processing give the unique ‘beauty tea’ flavour, usually described as a honey-like taste and aroma.
 Oriental Beauty Oolong is perhaps the most well-known example of a beauty tea and represents a heavily oxidised oolong, which can sometimes be incorrectly classed as a black tea.
-However, there are also other less oxidised varieties such as Gui Fei and Mi Xian.
+However, there are also other slightly less oxidised varieties such as our Gui Fei Oolong.

 This is a tippy oolong that comes in loose (rather than rolled) form, which is less common for Taiwanese oolongs.
 As it is heavily oxidised, this creates an interesting blend of the ‘beauty’ flavour with a depth of a darker oolong.
 The rich golden liquor has a typical wild-honey and floral aroma and the taste has similar qualities.
 The highly notable honey taste comes through the medium robustness of a fruity and mildly floral oolong, resulting in a balanced and smooth flavour.
 There is no astringency or tannins, making for a easy and comforting cup.